mulle-nat-stash/mulle-bootstrap/README.md

 ## What mulle-bootstrap can do for you

-So you need a bunch of first and third party repositories to build your own project ? **mulle-bootstrap init** does the initial setup of the `.bootstrap` folder.
-Lets put the git repository URLs in a file called `.bootstrap/repositories`.
+So you need a bunch of third party projects to build your own project ?
+No problem.
+Use **mulle-bootstrap init** to do the initial setup of a `.bootstrap` folder in your project directory.
+Then put the git repository URLs in a file called `.bootstrap/repositories`.

 ```console
 cat > .bootstrap/repositories